-I went one afternoon on a walk that I intended to end up at Hennessy's for lunch, something I do every time I am in Merida.
+I went one afternoon on a walk that I intended to end up at Hennessy's for lunch, something I do every time I'm in Mérida.
 Angie stayed behind and just wanted to spend the afternoon by the pool.
 This is more than fine for me, since I can use my long legs to walk as fast a pace as I care to as I zig-zag my way around the city.

 And yes, I've eaten at Hennessy's multiple times.
 We've eaten at Rosas & Xocolate.
 Why did it seem so different this time?

 Part of what had me feeling this way was I was thinking more as I was walking.
-I generally assumed that when we bought a house in Merida, and eventually moved here, that Angie's family would probably never visit.
-Well, her older sister might because she loves to travel and if she had a free place to stay, why not.
+I generally assumed that when we bought a house in Mérida, and eventually moved here, that Angie's family would probably never visit.
+Well, her older sister might because she loves to travel and old cathedrals and churches.
 But her younger sister and her family are a little more reserved and cautious.
-Her first sight of Merida, I've always conjectured, would result in her turning right around and heading back to the airport to claw her way aboard the first outgoing flight.
+Probably not a bad trait when you have children.
+Her first sight of Mérida, I've always conjectured, would result in her turning right around and heading back to the airport to claw her way aboard the first outgoing flight.

-Loving Merida requires loving past any of her warts.
-Because the surface, though sometimes a bit dumpy, hides such a beautiful experience.
+Loving Mérida requires seeing past any of her "warts."
+Because the surface, which can appear a bit run down in the Centro, hides such a beautiful experience.
 And I was fairly certain Angie's younger sister would never feel comfortable upon contact with that surface layer.

 But walking along Montejo that bright afternoon I realized that this, this she would probably love.
 It was a little European, and a little, dare I say, glamorous.
-It was clean and... almost sterile, in that touristy sort of way.
+It was extremely clean and... almost sterile, in that touristy sort of way.
 Was it always this way?
 Or was it a newer rebirth?
 It really didn't matter.
 It was perfect.
-Not for me, to me it's a bit boring, but for her it would be the greatest way to introduce the city.
+Not for me, to me it seems a bit too sterile, but for her it would be the greatest way to introduce the city.

 Experience this almost fancy washed over experience and then we'll slowly dip her toe into the city, little by little.
 And by the time we're through, maybe she wouldn't think we were crazy for wanting to live here.
 Well, she'd still think we were crazy, but maybe not as crazy.
 It might just work I'm telling you.

 I desperately would love to try it out with someone.
 Book them into a hotel along Montejo and let them spend the first few days in the shops and restaurants up and down the street.
 Taking in the historic mansions and having their fancy Starbucks.
 Then maybe we stretch over to Santa Ana.
 Down to the Plaza Grande.
 Side trip to the mercado.
-And boom, they've become immersed and fallen in love without knowing what hit their fearful little hearts!
+And boom, they've become immersed and fallen in love without knowing it!

 Maybe some day.
 But for now I sat and enjoyed my once a trip lunch at Hennessy's.
 Disappointed that they gave me the English menu, but let's face it, I probably still need it.
+I'm not ready to remove those training wheels.
 Before strolling back to the house to jump in the pool and tell Angie all of my thoughts of the day.